Destructibility of the tree property at $\aleph_{\omega+1}$: Indestructible tree property

-The main idea behind the indestructibility is that one can define a projection $f\colon \bP\to\bP$ that shifts the Prikry sequence by one step to the left.
-This way, we can analyze the sets that were added by a forcing of the form $\Col(\omega, \mu)$ simply by shifting the first element of the Prikry sequence to be above $\mu$.
-We will show that the quotient forcing between the model $\mathbb{P}\ast \Col(\omega, \mu)$ and the model $\mathbb{P}$ is $\lambda$-centred and therefore cannot add a branch to a $\lambda^+$-Aronszajn tree.
+The main idea behind the indestructibility is that one can define a projection $f\colon \bP \times \Col(\omega, \rho) \to\bP_n$ that shifts the Prikry sequence by $n$ steps to the left, where $\bP_n$ is a ``shifted'' version of the forcing $\bP$ which forces the tree property as well.
+This way, we can analyze the sets that were added by a forcing of the form $\Col(\omega, \rho)$ simply by shifting the first element of the Prikry sequence to be above $\rho$.